-iniopal di reserve 1 Total principal payments required under the mortgage in the audit year (12 monthly payments).
-This applies to all direct loans and HUD-held and fully insured mortgages.
-Any HUD approved second mortgages should be included in the figures. \$ 0 2 Replacement Reserve deposits required by the Regulatory Agreement or Amendments thereto, even if payments may be temporarily suspended or waived. \$ 0 3 Replacement or Painting Reserve releases which are included as expense items on the Income Statement. \$ 0 4 Project Improvement Reserve Releases under the Flexible Subsidy Program that are included as expense items on this Income Statement. \$ 0
+1 Total principal payments required under the mortgage in the audit year (12 monthly payments).
+This app blies to all direct loans and HUD-held and fully insured mortgages.
+Any HUD approved second mortgages should be included in the e figures. \$ 2 Replacement Reserve deposits required by the Regulatory Agreement or Amendments thereto, even if p suspended or waived. payments may be temporarily \$ 3 Replacement or Painting Reserve releases which are included as expense items on the Income Stateme ent. \$ 4 Project Improvement Reserve Releases under the Flexible Subsidy Program that are included as expension Statement. se items on this Income \$